Cassette deck: Noise reduction and fidelity

 From the early 1980s, the fidelity of prerecorded cassettes began to improve dramatically.
-Whereas Dolby B was already in widespread use in the 1970s, prerecorded cassettes were duplicated onto rather poor quality tape stock at (often) high speed and did not compare in fidelity to high-grade LPs.
-However, systems such as XDR, along with the adoption of higher-grade tape (such as chromium dioxide, but typically recorded in such a way as to play back at the normal 120 μs position), and the frequent use of Dolby HX Pro, meant that cassettes became a viable high-fidelity option, one that was more portable and required less maintenance than records.
+Whereas Dolby B was already in widespread use in the 1970s, prerecorded cassettes were duplicated onto rather poor-quality tape stock, often at high speed, and did not compare in fidelity to high-grade LPs.
+However, systems such as XDR, along with the adoption of higher-grade tape, (Note: Such as chromium dioxide, but typically recorded in such a way as to play back at the normal 120 μs position) and the frequent use of Dolby HX Pro, meant that cassettes became a viable high-fidelity option, one that was more portable and required less maintenance than LPs.
 In addition, cover art, which had generally previously been restricted to a single image of the LP cover along with a minimum of text, began to be tailored to cassettes as well, with fold-out lyric sheets or librettos and fold-out sleeves becoming commonplace.

 Some companies, such as Mobile Fidelity, produced audiophile cassettes in the 1980s, which were recorded on high-grade tape and duplicated on premium equipment in real time from a digital master.
-Unlike audiophile LPs, which continue to attract a following, these became moot after the compact disc became widespread.
+Unlike audiophile LPs, which continue to attract a following, these were discontinued after the compact disc became widespread.

-Almost all cassette decks have an MPX filter to improve the sound quality and the tracking of the noise reduction system when recording from an FM stereo broadcast.
-However, in many especially cheaper decks, this filter cannot be disabled, and because of that record/playback frequency response in those decks typically is limited to 16 kHz.
-In other decks, the MPX filter can be switched off or on independently from the Dolby switch.
-On yet other decks, the filter is off by default, and an option to switch it on or off is only provided when Dolby is activated; this prevents the MPX filter from being used when it's not required.
+Almost all cassette decks have an MPX filter to improve the sound quality and the tracking of the noise-reduction system when recording from an FM stereo broadcast.
+However, in many, especially cheaper decks, this filter cannot be disabled, and because of that, the record and playback frequency response in those decks typically is limited to 16 kHz.
+In other decks, the MPX filter can be switched independently of the noise reduction.
+On yet other decks, the filter is off by default, and an option to switch it on or off is only provided when noise reduction is activated; this prevents the MPX filter from being used when it's not required.

 In-car entertainment systems

 A key element of the cassette's success was its use in in-car entertainment systems, where the small size of the tape was significantly more convenient than the competing 8-track cartridge system.
 Cassette players in cars and for home use were often integrated with a radio receiver.
 In-car cassette players were the first to adopt automatic reverse ("auto-reverse") of the tape direction at each end, allowing a cassette to be played endlessly without manual intervention.
 Home cassette decks soon added the feature.

 Cassette tape adaptors have been developed which allow newer media players to be played through existing cassette decks, in particular those in cars which generally do not have input jacks.
-These units do not suffer from reception problems from FM transmitter based system to play back media players through the FM radio, though supported frequencies for FM transmitters that are not used on commercial broadcasters in a given region (e.g. any frequency below 88.1 in the US) somewhat eliminates that problem.
+These units do not suffer from reception problems from FM transmitter-based systems to play back media players through the FM radio, though supported frequencies for FM transmitters that are not used by commercial broadcasters in a given region (e.g., any frequency below 88.1 in the US) somewhat eliminate that problem.